 4.2 The Committee shall be made up of the Chair (or Co-Chairs), one or more Vice-Chairs, Secretary and Treasurer (if required) (the “Officers”), plus any additional general members appointed by the Officers, to be no more than ten in total.

 4.3 The Committee shall be elected at an annual general meeting (the “AGM”).
 Vacancies arising during the year can be filled as an interim appointment by the Committee, subject to election at a general meeting.

 4.4 Officers shall carry out the duties given to them at general meetings of the Association.

-4.5 The Committee shall endeavour to meet once a month and not less than six times a year.
+4.5 The Committee shall endeavour to meet once a quarter and not less than three times a year.